rails/spring/README.md

 26707 spring app    | spring-demo-app | started 2 secs ago | development mode
 ```

-There's no need to "shut down" spring.
+There's no need to "shut down" Spring.
 This will happen automatically
 when you close your terminal.
 However if you do want to do a manual shut
 down, use the `stop` command: